-Because, in addition, US financial institutions such as Fidelity Investments, National Financial Services, Wells Fargo Brokerage, and PNC Bank have closed the accounts of Americans simply because they are living abroad, this is leaving many Americans without access to financial services in the United States or abroad and, most particularly, to the investment and retirement accounts they would have if they still lived in the United States.
+Because, in addition, US financial institutions such as Fidelity Investments, National Financial Services, Wells Fargo Brokerage, and PNC Bank have closed the domestic accounts of Americans simply because they are living abroad, this is leaving many Americans without access to financial services in the United States or abroad and, most particularly, to the investment and retirement accounts they would have if they still lived in the United States.

 FATCA Form 8938 is a tax reporting document filed with the IRS.
 Absent a move to Residency-Based Taxation, and absent a simple repeal of FATCA as is currently being proposed in various quarters, we strongly recommend: